Identifying Equity REITs Worth Keeping Versus Those To Avoid Right Now - Part VII: Industrials

 - Companies with a market cap <$100 million and/or an <18-month track record were automatically "disqualified."

 - The classification of the groups has been done on a "best effort" basis.
 In more than a few cases, companies could easily be placed in more than one group.
-Nonetheless, even in cases where a company fit more than one group, it was placed within the group that most closely characterized it, to my best judgment.
+Nonetheless, even in cases where a company fits more than one group, it was placed within the group that most closely characterized it, to my best judgment.

 - When applicable (only for three types of eREITs) and for the purpose of this specific analysis, the $3 billion mark is what distinguishes between large caps (>$3 billion) and small caps (<$3 billion)